wotek/settings/README.md

 [![Build Status](https://travis-ci.org/wotek/settings.png?branch=develop)](https://travis-ci.org/wotek/settings)
 [![Coverage Status](https://coveralls.io/repos/wotek/settings/badge.png?branch=develop)](https://coveralls.io/r/wotek/settings?branch=develop)

-Settings library provider simple and easy way to handle settings params in your application.
+Settings library provides simple and easy way to handle settings params in your application.
 It is able to provide settings from multiple sources across your servers.

+#### Dependencies

+Settings library depends on `wotek/redis` which provides support for redis based provider.
+More on that in documentation.

 ## Installation

 Installation is fairly simple.
 We commend using *composer*.

-#### Dependencies

-Settings library depends on `wotek/redis` which provides support for redis based provider.
-More on that in documentation.

 #### Use composer